ruixili/Chat-Room-Flask/README.md

 # Chat-Room-Flask
-Course project for web development

-## Instructions
+## Description

-For this exercise, we will build a group chat web application with asynchronous Javascript and a REST API written in Python with Flask.
+I will build a group chat web application with asynchronous Javascript and a REST API written in Python with Flask.

 Watch Party lets users start new private chats that work like group texts or